 The Lord Overpass today is functionally and structurally deficient.

-As part of the improvements necessary for the Hamilton Canal District (HCD) redevelopment and Judicial Center projects, a new intersection is necessary to connect Jackson Street extension to Fletcher Street and Thorndike/Dutton Streets.
-This new intersection would be the 'front-door' to the HCD and Judicial Center.
-Thousands of people on a daily basis would use this new intersection to access the new commercial, retail, residential, and social-services available in the HCD.
+As part of the improvements necessary for the Hamilton Canal Innovation District (HCID) redevelopment and Judicial Center projects, a new intersection is necessary to connect Jackson Street extension to Fletcher Street and Thorndike/Dutton Streets.
+This new intersection would be the 'front-door' to the HCID and Judicial Center.
+Thousands of people on a daily basis would use this new intersection to access the new commercial, retail, residential, and social-services available in the HCID.

 View public participation process, design elements, and conceptual designs on the Lord Overpass Presentation of Concepts page.